The Ultimate Guide to Managing Construction Overhead Expenses

 The Role of Bookkeeping in Managing Overhead

 Accurate bookkeeping is fundamental to managing construction overhead expenses effectively.
-Good bookkeeping practices help you track all expenses meticulously, making it easier to keep an eye on your overhead costs and make smart financial choices.
+Good bookkeeping practices help you track all construction company expenses meticulously, making it easier to keep an eye on your overhead costs and make smart financial choices.
+Overhead costs are reflected as part of the expenses on the income statement, which helps differentiate fixed operating costs from direct production costs.

 Example: if your overhead costs go up all of a sudden, your accounting records can help you figure out why, such as a spike in utility costs or higher-than-expected maintenance expenses.